 ENERGIA is currently involved in several ongoing projects.
 Most prominent are the following initiatives:

-Our Women’s Economic Empowerment Programme, in line with our commitment to the UN initiative Sustainable Energy for All (SEforAll), focuses on empowering women in the overall value chain through energy use, from energy generation to its end uses.
+Our Women’s Economic Empowerment Programme focuses, in line with our commitment to Social Development Goals 7 on clean and affordable energy for all and SDG 5 on gender equality, on empowering women in the overall value chain through energy use, from energy generation to its end uses.

 Our Gender and Energy Advocacy Programme advocates at the international and national level for inclusion of gender in SE4All action plans and in investment prospectuses